-COURSE LENGTH MAXIMUM TIME CLOCK HOURS MAXIMUM TIME FRAME Cosmetology All (34 hour schedule) 45 Weeks 1875 Clock Hours 56 Weeks Barbering (34 hour schedule) 30 Weeks 1250 Clock Hours 37 Weeks Esthetician (30 hour schedule) 25 Weeks 938 Clock Hours 32 Weeks Instructor Training (34 hour schedule) 18 Weeks 750 Clock Hours 23 Weeks
+COURSE LENGTH MAXIMUM TIME CLOCK HOURS MAXIMUM TIME FRAME Cosmetology All (34 hour schedule) 45 Weeks 1875 Clock Hours 56 Weeks Barbering (34 hour schedule) 30 Weeks 1250 Clock Hours 37 Weeks Esthetician (30 hour schedule) 25 Weeks 938 Clock Hours 32 Weeks Advanced Manicuring (34 hour schedule) 18 Weeks 750 Clock Hours 23 Weeks Manicuring (34 hour schedule) 12 Weeks 500 Clock Hours 15 Weeks Instructor Training (34 hour schedule) 18 Weeks 750 Clock Hours 23 Weeks fails to complete the program within the maximum time frame, they will lose their eligibility for Title IV programs and may be terminated from the program.
+Students who exceed the maximum time frame may be permitted to continue enrollment, and be charged tuition fees accordingly, on a cash-pay basis.

 The maximum time frame allowed for full-time students, transfer students who need less than full course requirements, or part-time students will be determined based on 125% of the scheduled contracted hours.
-If any student enrolled fails to complete the program within the maximum time frame, they will lose their eligibility for Title IV programs and may be terminated from the program.
-Students who exceed the maximum time frame may be permitted to continue enrollment, and be charged tuition fees accordingly, on a cash-pay basis.
+If any student enrolled